Ownership

 Denise Butler

-Nexus was instrumental in supporting ACER's work, in building the first Black Women's Cooperative in MN, the Ignite Business Women Investment Group (IBWIG) Cooperative.
-The infrastructural support provided by Nexus speaks to their expertise in the cooperative development landscape.
+Nexus was instrumental in supporting ACER's work in building the first Black women's cooperative in MN, the Ignite Business Women Investment Group (IBWIG) Cooperative.
+The infrastructural support provided by Nexus speaks to their expertise in the cooperative development landscape. — Denise Butler, Associate Director of ACER

 Ann J.